-Who comes to mind when you think about the trailblazers in history fighting for freedom and liberation?
-For me, it is not the freedom fighters, activists, public speakers, or political parties passing laws; it is drag performers, trans women, sex workers, sexuality educators, porn stars, video vixens, and sexual deviants who worked continuously for the goal of sexual freedom and liberation.
+When thinking about the trailblazers in history fighting for freedom and liberation, who comes to mind?
+For me, it is not the freedom fighters, activists, public speakers or political parties passing laws; it is drag performers, trans women, sex workers, sexuality educators, porn stars, video vixens and sexual deviants who worked continuously for the goal of sexual freedom and liberation.

-As a sexuality educator, kink practitioner, and Black Queer Masculine of Center Femme, it is pivotal for me to give thanks and continue to walk in the footsteps of those who created a path for me.
-The work that I do is sexual liberation, and the existence that I live is sexual liberation.
+As a sexuality educator, a kink practitioner and a Black, Queer and Masculine-of-Center Femme, it is pivotal for me to give thanks and continue to walk in the footsteps of those who paved the way for me.
+The work that I do is sexual liberation, and the life that I live is sexual liberation.

 We owe a lot to those who have fought for our freedom and liberty to express ourselves without hesitation.
 Without them, there would be no us, the world would be dull grey, social movements that worked to gain our rights would cease, and kinky things simply wouldn’t have that spark.